quynhsun/testinggit/index.md

 %}

 {% capture text %}
-Our lab has developed Giotto,a suite of software tools, including data structures and methods, for the comprehensive analysis and visualization of spatial expression data.
+Our lab has developed Giotto, a suite of software tools, including data structures and methods, for the comprehensive analysis and visualization of spatial expression data.

 {%
   include link.html